 Check out these five challenges currently facing Customer Service Managers on the quest for top-rated customer service.

 The field of customer service is a constantly evolving one, particularly as technology advances continue to come at a fast and furious pace.
-While this can present new opportunities for companies in terms of their customer service, it can also create new challenges that must be overcome.
+While this can present new opportunities for companies, it can also create new customer service challenges that must be overcome.

 Here are five challenges Customer Service Managers currently face and how to meet them.